araffin/robotics-rl-srl/README.md

 Several algorithms from [Open AI baselines](https://github.com/openai/baselines) have been integrated along with a random agent and random search:

 - DQN and variants (Double, Dueling, prioritized experience replay)
-- ACER (Sample Efficient Actor-Critic with Experience Replay)
+- ACER: Sample Efficient Actor-Critic with Experience Replay
-- A2C
+- A2C: A synchronous, deterministic variant of Asynchronous Advantage Actor Critic (A3C) which gives equal performance.
-- PPO2
+- PPO2: Proximal Policy Optimization (GPU Implementation)

 To train an agent:
 ```